StevenBlack/vocab/readme.md

 ### lacuna
-This is not a South Sea islet, a California beach, a type of punctuation or a foreign currency.
 A lacuna is a rather elegant way of describing a gap or a missing portion.
 The most famous lacuna of all is the 18- minute gap in the Watergate tapes.
 If you borrow a book from a careless friend and the middle fifty pages are missing, you might call to ask what happened in the lacuna.
-It's pronounced LAK-YOO-NAH.
-The plural is lacunae, and surprisingly enough, is pronounced LAK-YOO-NEE.

 ### lambent